 He described the approach to the town through a collection of houses occupied by Frenchmen, called Canadian.
 Retaining their customary way of living, wrote Stansbury, they “keep up a petty warfare with the Vermontese at the other end of the village, which sometimes occasions disastrous consequences.

-“About eight or nine days before, an old Frenchman, returning home late at night stung with insults both himself and his family had sustained, perceived his son fiercely struggling with a sturdy American youth, who was likely to come off victor.
-Now more highly incensed, and crazed with the fumes of spirituous liquor, he ran into the house, seized a musket.
+“About eight or nine days before, an old Frenchman, returning home late at night stung with insults both himself and his family had sustained, perceived his son fiercely struggling with a sturdy American youth,” he wrote.
+The American would likely win.
+The Canadian, “highly incensed, and crazed with the fumes of spirituous liquor,” ran into the house and seized a musket.
 He then shot the young man.

 “The scuffle originated from a petulant dog which attacked the stranger; and on its being repulsed, the Canadian’s son, entertaining, as his countrymen generally do, great affection for the beast, forcibly resented its injuries.
 As I entered the village, the young American was breathing his last, and the perpetrator was understood to have been secured in Montreal.”

 […] Jan.
 7, 1718 in what is now Danvers, Mass., and moved to Pomfret, Conn., when he was 22.
 During the French and Indian War (1754-1763) he served with Rogers’ Rangers.
 Mohawk Indians captured him and came close to burning […]